johnmathews/johnmathews.is/data/blog/validating-cloudflare-analytics.md

 Why are these results so different?
-Maybe one measure might be including bots and another might only be trying to report real people using normal browsers, but the difference seems too high for that.[ref]CloudFlare do tell me they've blocked 199 attacks in the last month, but I don't think this explains the difference.[/ref] I'd also expect real usage to fall when its night in the countries I get most traffic from, which I don't see.
+Maybe one measure might be including bots and another might only be trying to report real people using normal browsers, but the difference seems too high for that[^1].
+I'd also expect real usage to fall when its night in the countries I get most traffic from, which I don't see.
 Perhaps the difference is caused by 95% of my readers are using an ad blocker.